cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 <Definitions>

 - `name`
-    - The variable name to be accessible in the script
+  - The variable name to be accessible in the script.

 - `--env` <PropMeta>optional</PropMeta>
-    - Binds the secret to the script of the specific environment
+  - Binds the secret to the script of the specific environment.

 </Definitions>